Category Archives: Software Engineering Curriculum

 – this Len Bass, Paul Clements and Rick Kazman (2021).
 Software Architecture in Practice.
 Addison-Wesley book to review software architecture aspects, and

 – this Paul Clements et al. (2010).
 Documenting Software Architectures: Views and Beyond.
-Pearson book to learn how to document an architecture so that it can be used for communicated, built and maintained, and
+Pearson book to learn how to document an architecture so that it can be used for communication, software construction and maintenance, and

 – this Humberto Cervantes and Rick Kazman (2016).
 Designing Software Architectures: A Practical Approach.
 Addison-Wesley Professional book to learn how to create an architecture systematically, and

 – this Nick Rozanski and Eoin Woods (2012).
 Software Systems Architecture: Working with Stakeholders Using Viewpoints and Perspectives.
-Addison-Wesley Professional book to learn how to apply theory to create an architecture systematically in real world.
+Addison-Wesley Professional book to learn how to apply theory to create an architecture systematically in real world, and

 Terminology Review: